Third Point Investors Ltd - Weekly Estimate Net Asset Value - June 2022

 The MTD performance figures are calculated by reference to the previous estimated month end NAV or, if published, the previous month end confirmed NAV including the effect of leverage employed and any dividends or shares cancelled.
 The YTD performance figures are calculated by reference to the NAV at the end of the last calendar year including the effect of leverage employed any dividends or shares cancelled.

 The Ordinary Shares purchased during June are being held by Third Point Offshore Master Fund LP until the Company is able to cancel the shares following month-end.
-Accordingly, the above estimate does not include the estimated NAV uplift of one cent, which will be reflected in the July NAV once shares have been cancelled.
+Accordingly, the above estimate does not include the estimated NAV uplift of two cents, which will be reflected in the July NAV once shares have been cancelled.
 Shares cannot be cancelled intra-month due to legal and logistical considerations.

 The NAV figures stated in this announcement are an estimate only and are based on unaudited estimated valuations supplied by the administrator of Third Point Offshore Fund, Ltd ("Master Fund").
 The actual month end NAV may be materially different from the estimated monthly value.
 Accordingly, no reliance should be placed on such estimated NAV and it should only be taken as an indicative guide.
 This document is for information purposes only and is not an offer to invest.
 All investments are subject to risk.
 Past performance is no guarantee of future returns.
 Prospective investors are advised to seek expert legal, financial, tax and other professional advice before making any investment decision.
 The value of investments may fluctuate.
 Results achieved in the past are no guarantee of future results.